 Insurance that covers damage done to someone else’s property by your vehicle.
 This is most frequently another vehicle, but can be a building, a lawn, a fence, etc.

 A third party is someone other than the policyholder, their family members, or the insurance company.

 The monetary point after which an injured person can file a lawsuit to recover damages for bodily injury from the person responsible for the accident.

 An act that causes damage or injury that a civil lawsuit can be based upon.

 Insurance that provides coverage for the driver or passengers in cases when the at-fault driver is either uninsured or underinsured.
 It also covers expenses incurred in a hit-and-run accident.

 Here at Jonathan Perkins Injury Lawyers, our attorneys have over 140 years of combined legal experience, and the knowledge to help you with your auto accident lawsuit.
 We are aware of the tricks and tactics that insurance companies will try to use on innocent injury victims, and can help to guide you safely through the personal injury litigation process.

-To find out more, please contact us at 1-800-PERKINS (outside of Connecticut, call 203-397-1283,) and a member from our intake team will quickly collect some details about your incident, and the connect you to one of our attorneys – it’s that easy!
+With offices in New Haven, Bridgeport and Hartford, we service many cities throughout Connecticut and are licensed to practice law across the entire state.
+To find out more, please contact us at 800-PERKINS and a member from our intake team will quickly collect some details about your incident, and the connect you to one of our attorneys – it’s that easy!